Chile's LATAM Airlines plans to suspend 2019 dividend due to coronavirus crisis

 The plan still needs to be voted on by shareholders, but it is likely to be approved, as the company has a controlling shareholder, the Cueto family.

-LATAM’s closest competitors, Colombia’s Avianca Holdings (AVT_p.CN) and Brazil’s Gol Linhas Aereas Inteligentes (GOLL4.SA), posted losses in 2019 so they do not have a dividend to distribute.
+LATAM’s closest competitors, Colombia’s Avianca Holdings AVT_p.CN and Brazil’s Gol Linhas Aereas Inteligentes (GOLL4.SA), posted losses in 2019 so they do not have a dividend to distribute.

 Avianca’s board initially proposed to distribute a dividend based on pre-2019 profits but then walked back the proposal in early March amid backlash and as the coronavirus began to spread fast in Latin America.